Key features of the education system

 The Italian education and training system includes Early childhood education and care (ECEC), primary, secondary, post-secondary, tertiary and adult education.

 ECEC for children aged less than 3 years is offered by educational services (servizi educativiper l'infanzia), which include nurseries, playgrounds, centres for children and families, and home-based services.

 ECEC for children aged from 3 to 6 years is available at preprimary schools (scuole dell'infanzia).

 The two offers make up a single ECEC system, called 'integrated system', which is part of the education system and is not compulsory.
-ECEC (0-3) is organised by the Regions according to their own legislation, within the general framework defined at central level by the MIM, which has full responsibility of the ECEC offer for older children (3-6).
+ECEC (0-3) is organised by the Regions according to their own legislation, within the general framework defined at central level by the Ministry responsible for education, at present the Ministry of education and merit, which also has full responsibility of the ECEC offer for older children (3-6).

 Compulsory education starts at six years of age and lasts for 10 years.
 It covers primary and lower secondary education and the first two years of the second cycle of education.
 The two compulsory years of the second cycle can be attended either at general and vocational upper secondary schools or within the regional vocational education and training system.

-Pupils can complete compulsory education in State schools, in paritarie schools or, subject to certain conditions, in private and home education.
+Pupils can complete compulsory education in State schools, in independent schools with parity (paritarie) or, subject to certain conditions, in private and home education.

 In addition, everyone has a right and a duty (diritto/dovere) to receive education and training for at least 12 years within the education system or until they have obtained a three-year vocational qualification by the age of 18.